Haz001/WebDev2/README.md

   <li>What does Full Edit do?
 It is a way of editting that shows you the whole file.</li>
   <li>What does Section Edit do?
 It is a way of editting that shows you the file in section, it will show you the CSS, HTML and JS in diffrent tabs like CodePen.
 This still needs to be made.</li>
   <li>What does Build do?
 It is a very bad website builder for building the webpage.
 This still needs to be made.</li>
-  <li>Why does Drag 'n' Drop box not work?
-I'm working on this part.</li>
+  <li>Why does drag 'n' drop cause a glitch in Full Edit?
+I'm working on drag n'n drop in this area.</li>
   <li>How did you make this?
 A lot of time of crawling the web and talking to rubber ducks.</li>
 </ul>